-SEC proposes rule 206(4)-4 has been added to your bookmarks.
+SEC proposes rule 206(4)-4 under the Advisers Act has been saved

 The Securities and Exchange Commission (SEC) proposed a new rule under the Investment Advisers Act of 1940 (Advisers Act).
 If adopted, it would have a significant impact on the investment management industry, including investment advisers and service providers to the industry.